 ‘Changing’ a collection of songs about courage, reflectionon, loss, regret, love, determination and change from both internal and external perspectives.

 Passionate about music and singing for as long as she can remember Sascha grew up to the sounds of Maria Callas, Jacqueline Du Pre, Benjamin Britten, Billie Holiday, Buddy Holly and BBC Radio 2's Sounds of the 60's.
 Moving to Sheffield in 1991, she discovered a world of folk music, electronica and neo-soul and for a few years sang in a local band and worked with various musicians and producers on a range of projects.

 In 2008 she relocated to London.
 Keen to continue in music, Sascha joined a contemporary choir and a gospel choir and then stumbled upon jazz.
-Newly inspired she started studying jazz harmony, discovered new songs, new musicians and a love for ECM artists.
+Newly inspired she started studying jazz harmony, discovered new songs, new musicians, and a love for ECM artists and related genres.

-In September 2012 Sascha had to take six-month break from singing, however unexpectedly this proved to be a catalyst in finding her stylistic voice.
+In September 2012 Sascha had to take six-month break from singing, however, unexpectedly this proved to be a catalyst in finding her stylistic voice.
 Unable to sing, she listened to mountains of music and started writing songs on the guitar and singing melodies in her head.
-Engaging further in song writing, she found support and confidence enabling her to connect her love of jazz harmonies, soulful melodies and descriptive lyric to create her sound; through losing her voice, she found her stylistic voice.
+Engaging further in song writing, she found support and confidence enabling her to connect her love of jazz harmony, soulful melodies and descriptive lyric to create her sound; through losing her voice, she found her stylistic voice and continues to develop.

-Following further and fuller engagement in song writing, she released her debut five-track EP ‘Love Finds You’ on 14th September 2015, recorded and produced by Patrick Wood, a defining moment: ‘My pencil sketches became watercolours, an amazing experience.’
+September 2015, following fuller engagement in song writing, Sascha released her debut five-track EP ‘Love Finds You’, recorded and produced by Patrick Wood, a defining moment: ‘My pencil sketches became watercolours, an amazing experience.’